delaneyj/datastar/backends/go/site/static/md/examples/view_transition_api.md

 ## Explanation

 This comes from an [issue](https://github.com/delaneyj/datastar/issues/19) on how to use the `data-view-transition`.
-This lead to simplifing the API.
+This lead to simplifying the API.

 ## Full page transitions